Profile: 1979 Canadian Figure Skating Championships Pins

 The diminutive main logo pin from the 1979 Canadian Figure Skating Championships features a pair team in an arabesque, arms and free legs extended gracefully.

-Next in the gallery is a larger version of the pin, made for and given only to selected officials and competitors.
+Next in the gallery is a larger version of the pin, made for and given only to competitors and selected officials.
 The pin is generally similar to its smaller counterpart but instead is produced on a gold-color base metal, which complements the red background nicely and is somewhat reminiscent of the 1978 World Figure Skating Championships pins.
 Design and arrangement of elements are the same as the logo pin.
 This pin measures approximately 1‑1/4″ x 1‑5/8″ (3.2 cm x 4.1 cm) and was likely made in limited number.
 As with a few other pins at The Netropolitan Museum of Figure Skating Pins, this pin has provenance, having come from the collection of Brian Orser, the Canadian champion, world champion, and Olympic medalist.

 Enjoy this week’s figure skating pins blog: 1979 Canadian Figure Skating Championships Pins: No Thunder in Thunder Bay.